Flexible Imputation of Incomplete Network Data: Theory for Downstream Estimation

 We consider the application of our method to estimating parameters in downstream economic models.
 The data $\{(A_m, X_m, W_m, Y_m)\}_{m=1}^{M}$ consist of $M$ large i.i.d. networks indexed by $m = 1,2,\ldots, M$, and each network has size $N_m$.
 Here, $A_m\in \{0, 1\}^{N_m\times N_m}$ is the adjacency matrix, $Y_m \in \mb{R}^{N_m}$ is the outcome variable, $X_m \in \mb{R}^{N_m\times d_{X}}$ denotes the covariates that directly enter the network formation model as in~\eqref{eq:graphon}, whereas $W_m \in \mb{R}^{N_m\times d_{W}}$ contains variables that do not necessarily appear in the network formation model but affect the outcome $Y_m$.
 Note that $W_m$ and $X_m$ may overlap, i.e., $W_m\bigcap X_m \neq\emptyset$.

 The adjacency matrix $A_m$ is not fully observed because of egocentric sampling, but the outcome $Y_m$ and the covariates $(X_m, W_m)$ are observed for all individuals in the network.
 Let $n_m$ be the number of sampled individuals in network $m$.
 We mainly focus on the asymptotics in which $M, N_m, n_m\rightarrow \infty$.
-The large-network asymptotics $N_m, n_m \rightarrow \infty$ are required for consistent imputation of the adjacency matrix, but letting $M\rightarrow \infty$ is not necessary; our analysis also applies to single large network.
+The large-network asymptotics $N_m, n_m \rightarrow \infty$ are required for consistent imputation of the adjacency matrix.
+The large-$M$ asymptotics are introduced to accommodate within-network dependence of error terms in the downstream regression.
+If one is willing to impose independence of these errors within a network (see Examples~\ref{example:regression} and \ref{example:linear_in_mean_peer_effect} in the following text), then the consistency analysis can also be extended to the single-large-network setting.

 We allow for heterogeneous network formation process $f_m$ for each $m = 1, \ldots, M$, so that information from other networks does not help in imputing a given network.
 Therefore, we implement imputation method separately for each incomplete network, obtain the imputed adjacency matrix $\hat{A}_m$, and use it, rather than the observed network $A^{\mr{obs}}$, in the moment conditions to contruct the GMM estimator.